 - Add filtered water, maple syrup, vanilla extract and a pinch of sea salt.
 You'll need a high-speed blender to achieve a smooth creamy texture.
 Start with a small amount of water, adding a little at a time until the cashew cream has the consistency of thick whipped cream or yogurt.
 Cover and chill in the fridge.

-- Wash and halve fresh strawberries and toss with balsamic vinegar and coconut sugar or another granulated sweetener.
+- Wash and halve fresh strawberries and toss with balsamic vinegar and coconut sugar or another granulated sweetener, OR toss with a teaspoon of rich homemade balsamic glaze.
 If you're using Limoncello or one of the orange-flavoured liqueurs, you won't need to add sugar as they are sweet enough already.

 More ways to macerate strawberries!